13 Jun Upskilling next-gen developers from Mapúa Institute of Technology

 Sueanne believes that Design Thinking could help grow the Philippine IT industry because “teaching it in school would help students adjust and avoid culture shock when they enter the workforce.”
 Justine added to this by saying: “After this workshop, I realized that Design Thinking is a skill that we will all need when we graduate and enter the industry”.

-If you’d like to know more about this or to run a similar program for your organization, get in touch with Phil or Marc via the contact page.
+If you’d like to know more about this or to run a similar program for your organization, get in touch with us via the contact form below.

 Latest posts by Ceej Frankera (see all)